maoweinilsson/PDC-software-web/software/mono/beskow/3.12.0/building.rst

    tar -xf mono-3.12.0.tar.bz2

-Switched compilers to intel, although not sure if needed.
+Switched compilers to gnu, although not sure if needed.
 Do remeber to do a *make check* before the *make install* so that you have checked the installation with the distributed tests.

 .. code-block:: bash